PoojaPatkar21/Flights-and-Airports-Analytics--Power-BI/README.md

 3. Conditional column – Conditional statement for delay identification for advanced data insights.
 4. Data-Driven Decision Making – Identify flight patterns, airport performance, and delays.

+## Analyis using SQL

+Steps to Import Data from Excel to SQL Server Management Studio (SSMS):
+1. Open SQL Server Management Studio (SSMS) and connect to your database.
+2. Create a new database named as “FlightDB”
+3. Navigate to Tasks > Import Data in Object Explorer.
+4. Select Microsoft Excel as the data source and browse for your Excel file.
+Click the 'Browse' button to select the path to the Excel file you want to import.
+Choose the correct Excel version and click Next.
+Tick the 'First Row has headers' checkbox if your Excel file contains headers.
+Click Next.
+5. On the 'Choose a Destination' screen, select destination database: Select Server name as "Microsoft Excel OLE DB Provider for SQL Server".
+6. On the 'Specify Table Copy or Query' window: For simplicity just select 'Copy data from one or more tables or views', click Next.
+7. Complete the import process and verify the data using USE FlightDB;
+SELECT * FROM dbo.flights

 ## Dataset:
 Link: https://www.kaggle.com/datasets/tylerx/flights-and-airports-data